ishengy/COVID19/README.txt

 -unzip COVID19_study.zip for ipynb file
 -Open the Juptyer Notebook file
--Change the user variable to the path where the folder is located -Extract the wk5 training data in the zipfile located in the wk5 folder -Run the whole notebook
+-Change the user variable to the path where the folder is located -Extract the w5 data from the zipfile located in the wk5 folder -Place the wk5 training data into the wk5 folder
+-Run the whole notebook